soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 - Copy Activity - Copying files from source to destination using a Copy Activity.
 We leveraged pipeline parameters to change the source/target of each execution.
 We have two instances of this pipeline, one is using Azure Integration Runtime and the other is using SHIR.

 - Copy using ACA - Copying files from source to destination using a Web Activity to call a REST API.
 We leveraged pipeline parameters to change the source/target of each execution.
+    - TODO: add more details and combine with text bellow

+        (In the context of the experiment, we leveraged Azure Container Apps to create a REST API.
+The REST API was used to copy files from one location to another.
+The API was implemented using the 202 pattern and the pipeline was configured to ignore the async response.
+This means that the time taken to copy the files is not included on the pipeline duration time and it was not considered in the experiment results.)

 ## Compute options